jumin94/esmvaltool_Leipzig/README.md

       conda activate esmvaltool

-create the configuration file / Create the configuration file
+Create the configuration file (will be saved to a hidden folder (.esvaltool) in your home folder

       esmvaltool config get_config_user

+Edit the directory paths in the configuration file to match the one uploaded in this repository (config-user.yml) and upload the config-developer.yml to the same folder

 Check the installation